jakee417/jakee417.github.io/_posts/2025-01-24-monte-carlo-tree-search.md

 - Compute a reward using the completed evaluation.
 This can either be a deterministic scoring (compiler passes, math proof is correct) or a score from an LLM judge.

 ### Backpropagation
-- Computed reward is backpropagated back to the root node using the update:
+- Computed reward is backpropagated recursively back to the root node using the update:

 $$
 Q(\tilde s, \tilde a) \leftarrow \max(Q(\tilde s, \tilde a), r)